Help! I don't understand all the acronyms.

 GYA – Glad you asked!
 Let’s start with the basics: BMA (Biblical Mennonite Alliance) is an organization of churches scattered mostly throughout the eastern US and Canada.
 BMA operates a mission organization called Destinations International (DNI), which prioritizes starting churches among unreached people groups.
-To train its workers and cultivate a vision for missions in the church, DNI oversees the work of the Mission Training Center (MTC).
+To train its workers and cultivate a vision for missions in the church, DNI oversees the work of the Ministry Training Center (MTC).

 Here at the MTC, we have carried on the tradition of three-letter acronyms.
 LTO refers to our Long-Term Orientation, a six-week training program for those preparing for service; and WOW is short for World Outreach Weekend, our short-term events for youth, school, and church groups.